 1. The Ribbon (Your Toolkit)

-- Insert: Use this to add things *into* your sheet, like charts, tables, and pictures.
+- Insert: Use this to add things into your sheet, like charts, tables, icons, and pictures.

 2. The Formula Bar (The “Truth” Bar)